soffes/blog/posts/2012-07-22-those-were-the-days.markdown

 <iframe width="100%" height="166" scrolling="no" frameborder="no" src="http://w.soundcloud.com/player/?url=http%3A%2F%2Fapi.soundcloud.com%2Ftracks%2F53781067&amp;auto_play=false&amp;show_artwork=false&amp;color=ff7700"></iframe>

 Both of those made it on the album.
 Recording the CD was super fun.
 We spent a week in Dallas with Luis Dubuc of [The Secret Handshake](http://thesecrethandshake.net).
-It was awesome. *You can download the final versions of these two and three other songs [here](http://assets.samsoff.es/posts/those-were-the-days/FindingChesterfield-AThreeDayWalkEP.zip).* You can also listen to it [on SoundCloud](http://soundcloud.com/samsoffes/sets/a-three-day-walk-ep).
+It was awesome. ==You can download the final versions of these two and three other songs [here](http://assets.samsoff.es/posts/those-were-the-days/FindingChesterfield-AThreeDayWalkEP.zip).== You can also listen to it [on SoundCloud](http://soundcloud.com/samsoffes/sets/a-three-day-walk-ep).

 We also recorded a video of us playing my favorite song on the CD, Give It Back: